sarperdag/SESpringBoard/README.markdown

 Introduction
 ---------------------

 SESpringBoard is an easy to use launcher view for you to use in your iPhone apps.
+Just add all the files under SESpringBoard into your project and you are good to go!

-Implementation
+Usage
 ---------------------

 ```objective-c